Which website builder is best for bloggers and small businesses in 2019? Is it Squarespace or WordPress? Let’s compare them.

 You first explore the different design templates available and pick one that you like for your website.
 Each template is broken down into different blocks.

-Blocks are the individual elements of a website such as text boxes, images, galleries, buttons, charts and others.
-In the editing interface, you can edit and customize your chosen template and the contents of the individual blocks.
+Blocks are the individual elements of a website such as text boxes, image galleries, buttons, and charts.
+You can edit and customize your chosen template and the contents of the individual blocks.

-These blocks are something you will be familiar with if you have explored the Gutenberg editor in WordPress.
+These blocks are something you will be familiar with if you’ve explored the Gutenberg editor in WordPress.

 Squarespace is positioning itself as a premium website builder and is more expensive when compared to other site builders and much more expensive when compared to the free WordPress.